koordinator-sh/koordinator/README.md

 Koordinator is a QoS based scheduling system for hybrid orchestration workloads on Kubernetes.
-It aims to improve the runtime efficiency and reliability of both latency sensitive workloads and batch jobs, simplify the complexity of resource-related configuration tuning, and increase pod deployment density to improve resource utilizations.
+It aims to improve the runtime efficiency and reliability of both latency sensitive workloads and batch jobs, simplify the complexity of resource-related configuration tuning, and increase pod deployment density to improve resource utilization.

 Koordinator enhances the kubernetes user experiences in the workload management by providing the following:

 - Well-designed priority and QoS mechanism to co-locate different types of workloads in a cluster, a node.
-- Allowing for resource overcommitments to achieve high resource utilizations but still satisfying the QoS guarantees by leveraging an application profiling mechanism.
+- Allowing for resource overcommitments to achieve high resource utilization but still satisfying the QoS guarantees by leveraging an application profiling mechanism.
 - Fine-grained resource orchestration and isolation mechanism to improve the efficiency of latency-sensitive workloads and batch jobs.